8 Gutter Alternatives That Work as Well and Look Better

 8 Gutter Alternatives

 If you want to avoid the headache of having to clean your gutter 4 times a year and not have to deal with issues like ice dams and bad aesthetics, or you just want to get with the times and try something new yet effective, here’s a list of gutter alternatives that you can consider.
+A house can't go for too long without gutters, so definitely get something in place.

 Kusari Doi, as the Japanese call them, are not only effective but extremely attractive.
 The Japanese have been using these devices for centuries now—rain chains are obviously doing their job right if they’ve managed to stick around that long.